observIQ/stanza/docs/operators/k8s_event_input.md

 ## `k8s_event_input` operator

 The `k8s_event_input` operator generates logs from Kubernetes events.
-It does this by connecting to the Kubernetes API, and currently requires that Carbon is running inside a Kubernetes cluster.
+It does this by connecting to the Kubernetes API, and currently requires that Stanza is running inside a Kubernetes cluster.

 ### Configuration Fields